amwalding/ipv6-ref/README.md

 Multicast | 11111111 | ff00::/8
 Global Unicast Address (GUA) | 0010 | 2xxx::/3

-## :envelope:SLAAC - Stateless Address Autoconfiguration
+## ⚒️:SLAAC - Stateless Address Autoconfiguration
 IPv6 devices can obtain addresses through multiple methods, depending on how the network is configured.

 Here are the main IPv6 address assignment methods: